surrealdb/examples/surrealdb-quickface/README.md

 python server.py
 ```

-1. Open you browser to the following url:
+7. Open browser and point to the following url:

 ```bash
 http://127.0.0.1:5001